First-party data strategy has gone from a nice-to-have to a necessity in record time with the impending depreciation of third-party cookies.

 Understand First-Party Data Maturity

 The more direct access you have to your end customers — and the higher the amount of authenticated customer traffic you have across your digital channels — the greater your customer data maturity.

 Meanwhile, brands in the travel and hospitality industry may have substantially higher levels of direct digital traffic because of the products and services they sell.
-But much of this traffic remains anonymous.
-These brands have a head start in building out their first-party data strategies, but they must still transform unknown customers into known ones.
+But much of this traffic remains unknown.
+These brands have a head start in building out their first-party data strategies, but they must still transform anonymous audiences into known ones and, eventually, into customers.

 And then there are brands that have collecting and authenticating customer data built into their business practices, such as those in the financial services and media streaming industries.
 These organizations have all the building blocks of a first-party data strategy at their disposal, but may not be sure how to leverage it or maximize its value.